breatheco-de/knowledge-base/content/local-web-development.md

 ## 5) Install your programming languages

-These instructions vary depending on the programming language you choose to install; our recommendation is to have at least Node and Python, so here are the instructions for both languages.
+These instructions vary depending on the programming language you choose to install; we recommend having at least `Node` and `Python`, so here are the instructions for both languages.

-We strongly recommend installing node and python using a vier
+We strongly recommend installing `Node` and `Python` using version managers instead of installing the programming language in an isolated way.

 ### Install Python using Pyenv

 Pyenv is a tool for managing different versions of Python on our computer.
-It makes it easy to switch between versions as needed for the environment we are developing in.
+It makes it easy to switch between versions as needed for our developing environment.
 Click here to learn [how to install PyEnv on your local computer](https://4geeks.com/how-to/what-is-pyenv-and-how-to-install-pyenv).

 ### Install Node using NVM